wangxf2000/OneNodeCDHCluster/README.md

 Once the script returns, you can open Cloudera Manager at [http://\<public-IP\>:7180](http://<public-IP>:7180)

 Wait for about 20-30 mins for CDSW to be ready.
-You can monitor the status of CDSW by issuing the `cdsw-status` command.
+You can monitor the status of CDSW by issuing the `cdsw status` command.

 You can use `kubectl get pods -n kube-system` to check if all the pods that the role `Master` is suppose to start have really started.